ariajafari/git-and-github-notes/README.md

 ## Lectures on  Git and GitHub
+this is in remote which cause the conflict

 A set of lectures on **Git and GitHub**, using *Jupyter notebooks*.

+this is in remote which doesn't cause conflict

 To open these notebooks in *Jupyter*, download the files to a directory on your computer and from that directory run: